admsmth/multiverse-neon-modified/README.md

-# oh-my-posh-theme
+# multiverse-neon-modified
-oh-my-posh theme - a customized version of the provided multiverse-neon theme with a kubectl chip added
+A custom oh-my-posh theme.
+Modified version of the provided multiverse-neon theme with a kubectx chip and other minor modifications.

 - save this in `~/.mytheme.omp.json`
 - context_aliases can be used to shorten/alias long kubectl context names